Elastic Graphs: General graph energies

-(We take the $L^p$ norm of $\abs{f'}$ with respect integration with respect to~$\alpha$, and use an additional subscript to make clear where the norm is being evaluated.)
-If furthermore $f$ is constant-derivative and $1 < p < \infty$, then
+Here, we take the $L^p$ norm of $\abs{f'}$ by integration with respect to~$\alpha$, and use an additional subscript to make clear where the norm is being evaluated.
+The metrics on $G$ and~$K$ are used to evaluate the derivative $\abs{f'}$, and the metric on~$G$ is also used in the integration in taking the $L^p$ norm.
+Observe that the metric on~$G$ is irrelevant for $p=1$.